aarnphm/tinymorph/docs/content/Design/MIS.md

 #### State Variables

+- `userSettings: Object`
-- userSettings: Object — Tracks current user preferences.
+   - Tracks current user preferences.

 #### Environment Variables

+- `localStorage`
-localStorage — Persists user settings for future sessions.
+   - Persists user settings for future sessions.

 #### Assumptions

-All settings are stored in a valid key-value format.
+- All settings are stored in a valid key-value format.
-Local storage is accessible for saving user preferences.
+- Local storage is accessible for saving user preferences.
-User-provided settings, like themes, are compatible with the system.
+- User-provided settings, like themes, are compatible with the system.

 #### Access Routine Semantics

-updateTheme(theme: string): boolean
+`updateTheme(theme: string): boolean`

 - Transition: Applies the specified theme to the editor.
 - Output: Returns true if the theme is successfully applied.
-- Exception: Throws \wss{InvalidTheme} if the theme string is invalid.
+- Exception: Throws `InvalidTheme` if the theme string is invalid.

-savePreference(pref: Object): boolean
+`savePreference(pref: Object): boolean`

 - Transition: Saves the provided preferences to local storage.
 - Output: Returns true if the preferences are successfully saved.
-- Exception: Throws \wss{SaveFailed} if the preferences cannot be stored.
+- Exception: Throws `SaveFailed` if the preferences cannot be stored.

 #### Local Functions

-1. validateTheme(theme: string): boolean
+1. `validateTheme(theme: string): boolean`
    Checks if the given theme is supported by the system.
-2. loadDefaultSettings(): Object
+2. `loadDefaultSettings(): Object`
    Loads default settings into the editor.
-3. logSettingsChange(change: Object): void
+3. `logSettingsChange(change: Object): void`
    Records changes made to user settings for debugging purposes.

 ## MIS of Rendering Module